Mon December 23 2024

 The rule of intestacy will apply.
 This means that one will have to refer to Book VI of the Civil and Commercial Code of Thailand as it is the law that governs the estate of the decedent.

-According to Section 1620, where a person dies without having made a will, or if having made a will, his/her will has no effect, the whole of his/her estate shall be distributed among his/her statutory heirs according to the law.
+According to Section 1620, where a person dies without having made a Thai Last Will, or if having made a will, his/her will has no effect, the whole of his/her estate shall be distributed among his/her statutory heirs according to the law.
 Where a person dies having made a will that disposes of or has effect for a part only of his/her estate, the part which has not been disposed of or is not affected by the will shall be distributed among his/her statutory heirs according to the law.

 There are six classes of a statutory heir.
 Each class is entitled to inherit in the following order: